Home Family and home Children Sulfur plug: how to remove and why it appears

 • Low air humidity in the apartment and other rooms where you spend a lot of time.

-How to remove sulfur plug
+How to remove wax plug

 est-li-protivopokazaniya